codesnail/CarND-AdvancedLaneFinding/README.md

 This example is of a subsequent frame where lane lines are identified using a window around previously identified polynomial:
 ![alt text][image5.1]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+### Calculate Radius of Curvature of the lane and Position of the vehicle with respect to center

 The Lane class includes this code in the calculateByFit() method.
 It calculates the radius of curvature of each lane line and stores it in the class.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+### Results

-The code to highlight the lane area is implemented in class RoadFrame.highlightLane() method.
+The code to highlight the lane area is implemented in class `RoadFrame.highlightLane()` method.
 An example of this can be seen below:

 ![alt text][image6]

 ---

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video_out.mp4)